CompuTec/computec-docs/docs/wms/administrator-guide/issue-reporting/log-file-locations-of-computec-wms-components.md

 # Log file locations of CompuTec WMS Components

+To help diagnose and resolve issues effectively, CompuTec WMS generates log files for its various components.
+These logs contain detailed records of application activity and errors.
+When reporting a problem to CompuTec Support, it's helpful to include the relevant log files based on the component involved.

+The table below lists the default file paths for each component’s logs:

 |            Component             |                                                                  Default path                                                                  |
 | :------------------------------: | :--------------------------------------------------------------------------------------------------------------------------------------------: |
 |     CompuTec WMS Server logs     |                                                C:\ProgramData\CompuTec\CompuTec WMS\Server\Logs                                                |